-Even under a flat tax, in which the rich pay the same tax rate as lower earners, the wealthy will still end up paying more in absolute terms since they have a higher amount of income to tax.
+Even through a flat tax, under which the rich pay the same tax rate as lower earners, the wealthy will still end up paying more in absolute terms since they have a higher amount of income to tax.
 But by any reasonable definition, the amount paid by the rich is already beyond their “fair share.”
-In 2015, the top 1 percent earned 16.5 of income but paid a staggering 43.6 percent of federal income tax.
+For example, in 2015, the top 1 percent earned 16.5 percent of income, but paid a staggering 43.6 percent of federal income tax.

 It makes no economics sense

-Forcing a small slice of Americans to bear an inordinate burden of funding the government is not just immoral.
-It is counterproductive, killing jobs and sometimes even resulting in lower government revenue.
+Forcing a small slice of Americans to bear an inordinate burden of funding the government is not just immoral but also counterproductive; it kills jobs, and sometimes, even results in lower government revenue.